 Need Glove Design Help?

 When we begin a new glove design project, our goal is to make a top quality glove that looks and feels good, performs as promised, and offers good value to your customer.

 There are many design choices when it comes to maximizing glove performance, we are also here to help.

-If you need help re-evaluating your line on these important performance dimensions, or have any other concern about your glove manufacturing, we’re a phone call away.
+If you need help re-evaluating your line on these important performance dimensions, or have any other concerns when manufacturing gloves, we’re a phone call away.
 To talk to a glove expert, click one of the links below.